nw-0712/nw-project2/README.md

 * Game Page:<br/>
 * A game-container contains the game board, moves counter, and timer.<br/>
-* Tiles are created, shuffled, and flipped using flipTile and checkForMatch functions.<br/>
+* Cards are created, shuffled, and flipped using flipTile and checkForMatch functions.<br/>
 * The tiles are dynamically injected into the grid-container using JavaScript.<br/>
-* The shuffle button restarts the game.<br/>
+* The restart button restarts the game.<br/>
-* Set matched tiles to visibility: hidden instead of removing the flip class.<br/>
+* Set matched cards to visibility: hidden instead of removing the flip class.<br/>
-* Each tile needs two sides: the front (image) and the back (which will show initially).<br/>
+* Each card has two sides: the front (image) and the back (which will show initially).<br/>
-* Single back tile image and and array of 10 front tile variation pairs.<br/>
+* Single back card image and and array of 10 front card variation pairs.<br/>
 * A timer counts minutes and seconds.<br/>
 * The game tracks moves and declares if the player wins or runs out of moves.<br/>
-* All tiles start with a common default back image<br/>
+* All cards start with a common default back image<br/>
-* Each tile has an event listener attached to handle the click, which flips the tile and checks for matches.<br/>
+* Each card has an event listener attached to handle the click, which flips the cards and checks for matches.<br/>
 * The game updates the moves left and displays appropriate notifications (e.g., "You have won!" or "You have run out of moves") directly into the DOM.<br/>
-* Game logic: If all tiles are matched, the game shows a "You have won!" message & ff the player runs out of moves, it shows "You have run out of moves!".<br/>
+* Game logic: If all cards are matched, the game shows a "You have won!" message & if the player runs out of moves, it shows "You have run out of moves!".<br/>
-* Two notifications, one for "you have run otu of moves" and "you have won!"<br/>
+* Two notifications, one for "you have run out of moves" and "you have won!"<br/>

 ![image](https://github.com/user-attachments/assets/4538de35-da59-4b0f-8576-9c75c55a26f8)